Note: The PSSG program is part of the Office of the Provost Teaching and Learning Grants series. Read about the overall series here.

 Awardees’ obligations: By accepting a PSSG, awardees agree to (1) work with a facilitator from SOLER who will serve as a consultant, provide feedback, and monitor progress according to the project timeline provided in the proposal; (2) collaborate on SOLER-led effort to obtain IRB approval for proposed research prior to collecting data; (3) attend a workshop/planning session for all awardees, (4) contribute to the SOLER community by presenting project outcomes at a future information session for prospective applicants, leading a journal club session a relevant topic, and/or participating in the SOLER spotlight video series; (5) submit a final project report within 24 months of receiving funds; and (6) acknowledge receipt of SOLER support in any presentation or publication of work resulting from the grant.
 Awardees are encouraged to publish their study results in appropriate journals and/or use them as pilot data for grant applications from external agencies.
 Faculty who apply for such grants or who simply wish to extend the line of inquiry beyond the PSSG duration can apply for continuing SOLER support in the next award cycle.

 Review criteria: Funding decisions will result from peer review of proposals in response to this call.
-Reviews for submitted proposals will be based on the potential impact of the project on student experience; the soundness, creativity, and uniqueness of the proposed scholarship and its potential contribution to the advancement of the field of SoTL Research; the appropriateness of the budget and project scope, including faculty time commitment; and the sustainability and long-term impact of the project, including the scholars’ potential to serve as resources for others in the community.
+Reviews for submitted proposals will be based on the potential impact of the project on student experience; the soundness, creativity, and uniqueness of the proposed scholarship and its potential contribution to the advancement of the Science of Learning; the appropriateness of the budget and project scope, including faculty time commitment; and the sustainability and long-term impact of the project, including the scholars’ potential to serve as resources for others in the community.

 Review process: A panel consisting of SOLER Faculty Committee members and SOLER staff will review proposals after the deadline.